 We learned in class that in order to make pulses which were very narrow in space, we have to add a wide band of frequencies or wavenumbers together, making it difficult to state with certainty what the frequency of the pulse is.
 To make a wave packet with a very well defined frequency or wavenumber we have to let the packet extend over a large range in space such that it is difficult to assign a location to the packet with precision.
-Furthermore, we learned that if we defined uncertainty to be the RMS standard deviation, the uncertainties in x and x follow the uncertainty relation x and x follow the uncertainty relation x and x follow the
+Furthermore, we learned that if we defined uncertainty to be the RMS standard deviation, the uncertainties in x and k follow the uncertainty relation $\Delta x \Delta k \ge \frac{1}{2}$.